 In 1890, Joseph married Sarah Swift, the eldest daughter of George and Rebecca Swift who had lived at No 30 Jarratts for several years.
 In 1891, the couple were living adjacent to Jarratts in Clarkson Street with Sarah’s widower father and several of her younger siblings.
 They moved around this area, living in James Street in 1901 and George Street in 1911.

 Joseph and Sarah had two sons.
 William Swift Cauldwell was born in 1891, followed by Herbert in 1894.
 Sadly, Herbert’s life was cut short when he was twelve.
-On a trip to Wharncliffe Craggs, a beauty spot about ten miles from his home, Herbert strayed onto the railway line and was knocked down by an express train.
+On a trip to Wharncliffe Craggs, a beauty spot about ten miles from his home, he climbed a railway bank to gather rosebay willowherb flowers for his mother.
+He slipped down the bank, onto the railway line and fell into the path of a train.
 He died in a Sheffield hospital the following day.
 In 1908, Joseph’s widowed mother Eliza died.
 She was probably still living at Jarratts where she had supported herself for some years by taking in lodgers after several of her adult children moved to County Durham.

 In February 1908 Joseph and Sarah hosted a wedding reception for over fifty people in their home, when Sarah's young sister Beatrice Swift married insurance clerk Christopher Green.
 Beatrice may have been living with them at that time.
 The hosts gave the newly-weds a basket chair for a wedding present, suggesting that with a regular and skilled trade and a small family, the Cauldwell's were now enjoying a comfortable, though working-class lifestyle.